Sarah Jones (artist)

 Sarah Jones (born 1959) is a British visual artist working primarily in photography.
-Her practice is deeply rooted in art history, and she draws influence from topics such as Psychoanalysis, adolescence, and the Victorian period.
+Her practice is rooted in art history, and she draws influence from topics such as psychoanalysis, adolescence, and the Victorian period.
 She gained international recognition in the mid 1990s coinciding with the completion of her MA in Fine Art at Goldsmiths College in London in 1996.

-Solo exhibitions include: Museum Folkwang, Essen; Museum Reina Sofia, Madrid; Le Consortium, Dijon; Huis Marseille, Amsterdam; Maureen Paley, London and Anton Kern Gallery, New York.
+She has had solo exhibitions at Museum Folkwang, Essen; Museo Nacional Centro de Arte Reina Sofía, Madrid; Le Consortium, Dijon; Huis Marseille, Museum for Photography, Amsterdam.
 Her work is represented in public collections nationally and internationally.

-Career and early life
+Life and work

-Jones' career gained recognition after her completion of her MA at Goldsmiths College in 1996.
-She went on to be involved in many notable exhibitions, including the 3rd International Tokyo Photo Bienalle, presented at the Tokyo Metropolitan Museum of Photography and Another Girl, Another Planet curated by Gregory Crewdson and involving 12 other contemporary and notable photographers.
+Jones' career gained recognition after the completion of her MA at Goldsmiths College in 1996.
+She went on to be involved in many notable exhibitions, including the 3rd International Tokyo Photo Bienalle, presented at the Tokyo Metropolitan Museum of Photography and Another Girl, Another Planet curated by Gregory Crewdson and involving 12 other contemporary photographers.

 Another Girl, Another Planet

-Jones was also involved in the 1999 show Another Girl, Another Planet along with 9 other female artists, curated by Gregory Crewdson and Jeanne Greenberg Rohatyn at the Van Doren Gallery in New York, NYC.
-Other artists involved in the show included Anna Gaskell, Katy Grannan, Malerie Marder, Justine Kurland and more.
+Jones was also involved in the 1999 show Another Girl, Another Planet along with 9 other female artists, curated by Crewdson and Jeanne Greenberg Rohatyn at the Van Doren Gallery in New York City.
+Other artists involved in the show included Anna Gaskell, Katy Grannan, Malerie Marder, Justine Kurland.
 The show consisted primarily of topics surrounding adolescence and womanhood.
 The show had mixed reviews, many critics, such as Katy Seigel, criticized the pornographic and sexualized elements in the show, referring in particular to photos of adolescent girls.
-Seigel went on to publish an article about the photographers involved in the show titling it "Dial P for Panties: Narrative Photography in the 1990s " and delivered some harsh reviews labelling the group of female artists the 'Panty Photographers'.
+Seigel went on to publish an article about the photographers involved in the show titling it "Dial P for Panties: Narrative Photography in the 1990s" and delivered some harsh reviews labelling the group of female artists the "Panty Photographers".

-Another review from the New York Times, published in 1999, describes the show as dreamy and erotically charged, "Justine Kurland's wide-screen color pictures of gangs of unsupervised girls at play in the woods, Katy Grannan's portraits of teen-agers posed in their underwear in their bedrooms, Sarah Jones's big Pre-Raphaelite-esque image of pensive twins in a backyard garden or Malerie Marder's vision of a girl in a bikini floating on a pool raft, you feel the mood of dreamy, erotically charged vagrancy by which the photographers themselves seem to be so fruitfully possessed."
+Another review from The New York Times, published in 1999, describes the show as dreamy and erotically charged, "Justine Kurland's wide-screen color pictures of gangs of unsupervised girls at play in the woods, Katy Grannan's portraits of teen-agers posed in their underwear in their bedrooms, Sarah Jones' big Pre-Raphaelite-esque image of pensive twins in a backyard garden or Malerie Marder's vision of a girl in a bikini floating on a pool raft, you feel the mood of dreamy, erotically charged vagrancy by which the photographers themselves seem to be so fruitfully possessed."

-Present day

-Jones is Reader and Senior Tutor in Photography at the Royal College of Art in London.